 The name Olivolo seems to derive from olive trees.
 In front of the basilica an olive tree was growing for centuries.
 These days, there are these giant oleander bushes and hydrangea.
 There’s this path covered by poplar trees leading to the basilica originally built in the 7th century.
 Olivolo was settled at the same time when El Brolo, the garden of the Monastery San Zaccaria was created in 481 AD.
 The Venetian patriarch resided on Olivolo since 1451.

+This is one of my favorite tips for you to discover Venice off the beaten path, far from the crowds.
 You can have this place to yourselves on a summer morning like I did during the last days of June.
-There are just a few people resting in the shade and all around you can see the white tents hosting the Festa di San Pietro di Castello (Festa de San Piero de Casteo in Venessiàn) in the evening.
+There are just a few people resting in the shade and all around you can see the white tents hosting the Festa di San Pietro di Castello (Festa de San Piero de Casteo in Venessiàn) in the evening.8